Skip to Content

 Chinese Takeaway Steak Stir Fry in Oyster Sauce

-Before my love of British Indian food really took hold my idea of the perfect indulgence would have been a Chinese takeaway.
+Before my love of British Indian food really took hold, my idea of the perfect indulgence would have been a Chinese takeaway.

-Growing up I would have had one of two things, either chicken chow mein or beef with oyster sauce.
-We did not have a lot of money so takeaways were a treat and choosing beef, was even more so!
+Growing up, I would have had one of two things: either chicken chow mein or beef with oyster sauce.
+We did not have a lot of money, so takeaways were a treat and choosing beef was even more so!

 This recipe is really simple and relies on ingredients that I pretty much always have at home.

-It is insanely quick and joins other classic Chinese takeaway recipes like dan dan noodles, pork yuk sung, beef and broccoli stir fry, stir-fried black pepper beef, the wonderfully named dragon chicken and szechuan chicken in my lineup of takeaway recipes.
+It is incredibly quick and joins other classic Chinese takeaway recipes like dan dan noodles, pork yuk sung, beef and broccoli stir fry, stir-fried black pepper beef, the wonderfully named dragon chicken and szechuan chicken in my lineup of takeaway recipes.

-They also use a similar foundation of store cupboard ingredients.
 Light and dark soy sauce, oyster sauce, hoisin sauce, rice wine and some form of Chinese vinegar.

 Overhead Chinese stir-fried beef in oyster sauce with fresh chilli and rice.